 At Common Impact, we recognize the importance of bringing nonprofit and corporate leaders together to create space for broader conversations around community impact.
 Our organization plays an active role by convening our own network of corporate and nonprofit partners to discuss topics such as trends in corporate pro bono and disaster relief.
 We also participate in communities of practice ourselves and have observed some particularly successful collaborations over the years.

 We are excited to share three models of communities of practice and some of the inspiring individuals and organizations that lead them.
-We hope these examples will inspire your work as nonprofit leaders and perhaps encourage you to join or start your own community of practice.
+We hope these examples will inspire your work as social good leaders and perhaps encourage you to join or start your own community of practice.

 Skills for Cities